israman30/Israel-Portfolio/README.md

 Save the date and get your todos organized :iphone:

-> This version is full updated on __Swift__.
-Store data locally based on that any task once is done can be deleted.
-Plus local notifications if you select a date.
+> This version has been entirely updated using Swift.
+It stores data locally, allowing completed tasks to be removed.
+Additionally, it features local notifications that can be set for specific dates.

 <p align="center">
 <img src="/img/chalk/one.png" width="200"> <img src="/img/chalk/three.png" width="200">